jwlee20/UCI-BootCamp/README.md

 # UCI-BootCamp
-This is Homework 1 - "Kickstart My Chart"
+This is my BootCamp GITHUB REPO!